Protecting Rail from Unwanted EM Effects

 “We’re going to measure the soil resistivity because the soil conductivity is very important for how voltages build up on the rails,” Peirano said.

 Soil electrical conductivity (EC) measures the ability of soil water to carry an electrical current.
 Factors that influence EC include porosity, soil texture, soil moisture, and soil temperatures.
-The Natural Resources Conservation Service says it is generally accepted that the higher the soil moisture content the more likely soil will conduct an electrical current.
+Soil moisture content affects the soil’s ability to conduct an electrical current, according to the Natural Resources Conservation Service.

-Tower bonds will also be measured.
-These are associated with the counterpoise, a device that grounds transmission lines.
+We will also measure tower bonds.
+The counterpose, a device that grounds transmission lines, is associated with tower bonds.
 This happens at each and every pole along the track.

 “We need to make sure that they’re number one uniform or relatively uniform,” Peirano said.
 “Also, we need to make sure that they’re low enough that the counterpoise can generate enough current to mitigate that inductive interference.”

-All of these measurements are then put back into the EMC Plus model to create a more accurate simulation and only necessary mitigations are made.
+The EMC Plus model incorporates all of these measurements to create a more accurate simulation and makes only necessary mitigations.

 EMA Experience